Quark flavor equilibration of the quark-gluon plasma: Modeling Partial Chemical Equilibrium

 \subsection{Quark Fugacity}

 As defined above, the equation of state in partial chemical equilibrium depends on two variables: the temperature $T$ and the quark fugacity $\gamma_q$.
 In practice, we invert $\varepsilon(T,\gamma_q)$ to treat $\varepsilon$ as an independent field which is evolved hydrodynamically.
 One should, in principle, introduce additional rate equations that govern the time evolution of the quark fugacity $\gamma_q$ \cite{Biro:1993qt}.
-To allow for more direct control of the equilibration timescale, we instead parameterize $\gamma_q$ as a simple function of the local proper time $\tau_P$:
+To allow for more direct control of the equilibration timescale, we instead parameterize $\gamma_q$ as a simple function of the local proper time $\tau_\mathrm{p}$:

-where $\tau_0$ is the global initial time of the system and $\tau_{eq}$ is a free parameter corresponding to the effective chemical equilibration time.
+where $\tau_0$ is the global initial time of the system and $\tau_\mathrm{eq}$ is a free parameter corresponding to the effective chemical equilibration time.
 Fig. \ref{fig:fugacity} shows the form of this function.

-Transverse flow will cause the local proper time of different fluid cells to evolve at different rates through time dilation.
+Note that $\tau_\mathrm{p}$ is distinct from the time coordinate $\tau$; due to transverse flow and time dilation, the local proper time of each fluid cell evolves at a different rate.
 Thus, during the hydrodynamic evolution we must solve the additional equation

-with the initial condition $\tau_P(\tau_0) = \tau_0$ to correctly determine the fugacity, and thus EoS, everywhere in the fluid.
-The result of this is that regions of the fluid with greater flow velocities will equilibrate more slowly, which typically corresponds to the periphery of the system.
+with the initial condition $\tau_\mathrm{p}(\tau_0) = \tau_0$ to correctly determine the fugacity, and thus EoS, everywhere in the fluid.
+We treat $\tau_\mathrm{p}$ as an auxiliary field and evolve it alongside $\varepsilon$ and $\gamma_q$.
+At each timestep, while $T^{\mu \nu}$ and its constituent fields are updated according to Israel-Stewart-type viscous hydrodynamics, $\tau_\mathrm{p}$ is updated by advecting it along the fluid velocity $u^\mu$.
+The result of this is that regions of the fluid with greater flow velocities will evolve in proper time more gradually.
+Consequently, the periphery of the system will typically chemically equilibrate more slowly than the center in the lab frame.